smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.8.0 =
+Update to migrate licence and site-connection handling into the shared **Hub for WPSuite.io** plugin.
+Gatey now appears under the central WPSuite.io menu in wp-admin, and will show clear guidance if the Hub plugin is missing or not connected.
+Install the Hub plugin to continue using Pro features.

 = 1.7.3 =
 Update to stay aligned with the new WP Suite pricing (Free + Pro).